alopez/alopez.github.com/join.md

 means that I can't work with many good applicants, but I will not make exceptions.

-### When to apply

-I usually only review applications in winter admissions cycle.
-For a September start, the application deadline is usually in the second week of December in the preceding year.
-The deadline is not hard, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship; read about self-funding above).

 ### Chances of admission

 **I cannot advise you on your chances of admission**, which depend on many factors outside your control or even mine.
-Graduate admissions is a very stochastic process, so I advise you to apply widely.
+PhD admissions is a very stochastic process, so I advise you to apply widely.

 ## Prospective MSc, MScR, or MPhil students